yana1205/ITBench/docs/how-to-launch-benchmark-ciso.md

             ```
             - Enable python virtual env
             - Runs main.py with the goal extracted from goal.txt.
-            - Enforces a timeout of 200 seconds to avoid infinte running.
+            - Enforces a timeout of 200 seconds to avoid infinite running.
             - Saves the result as agent-result.json in `${tmpdir}` directory.
         7. Archiving the Execution Data by the agent
             The CISO CAA Agent generates compliance policy programs and stores them in the designated working directory.
 The script ensures that all relevant execution data is archived for further analysis.